 Are you planning a trip to Berlin?
 Or is it one of those places, always on the radar which you never quite make it to?
-I had been guilty of the latter for many years.
-For whatever reason other places always won the city break holiday lottery.
+I’ve been guilty of the latter for many years.
+For whatever reason other places always won the city break holiday lottery and the short break to Berlin never appeared!
 More fool me as I discovered on my recent city break to this eclectic city.

 A city once divided in two by a wall, is now a place which bears its tragic stories of the past like a badge of honour.
 Wherever you walk the scars are evident alongside aspirations of the new generation.
 There are so many layers to Berlin, peeling through each one made this city break like no other and it fascinated me to the core.

 Today Berlin is revered for its freedom, creativity and trend-setting ways in all walks of life.
 With world-class nightlife, cutting-edge art, a growing culinary scene and affordable living, Berlin attracts people from all over the world.
-You can now add one more to the list (moi) and possibly more after you read why it’s become one of my favourite cities.
+Hopefully you too will join the crowd after reading why it’s become one of my favourite cities.

 Berlin’s darkest days are so current and relevant to today’s society you’re guaranteed to know someone who may remember the construction of the Wall or like myself have memories of watching its fall.
 Some may even have grandparents who remember the atrocities of World War II.

 It’s part of our generation, which is probably why I felt so emotional and compelled to see where the Nazis were based, discover all the courageous escape stories from Checkpoint Charlie (the most famous crossing point between West and East Germany) and touch the Wall which divided so many for so long.

 When walking around you need to look closely at your surroundings.
 Bullet holes still remain, as a lasting reminder of the dreadful events which took place.